ubc-aamodt-group/treelet-prefetching-for-rt/README.md

 In proceedings of the 47th IEEE/ACM International Symposium on Computer Architecture (ISCA), May 29 - June 3, 2020.

-If you use CuDNN or PyTorch support (execution-driven simulation), checkpointing or our new debugging tool for functional simulation errors in GPGPU-Sim for your research, please cite:
+If you use CuDNN or PyTorch support, checkpointing or our new debugging tool for functional simulation errors in GPGPU-Sim for your research, please cite:

 Jonathan Lew, Deval Shah, Suchita Pati, Shaylin Cattell, Mengchi Zhang, Amruth Sandhupatla, Christopher Ng, Negar Goli, Matthew D. Sinclair, Timothy G. Rogers, Tor M. Aamodt Analyzing Machine Learning Workloads Using a Detailed GPU Simulator, arXiv:1811.08933, https://arxiv.org/abs/1811.08933

 If you use the Tensor Core model in GPGPU-Sim or GPGPU-Sim's CUTLASS Library for your research please cite: